solana-foundation/developer-content/docs/core/accounts.md

 ## Native Programs

-Solana contains a small handful of native programs.
-The native programs are part of the validator implementation and provide various core functionalities for the network.
+Solana contains a small handful of native programs that are part of the validator implementation and provide various core functionalities for the network.
 You can find the full list of native programs [here](https://docs.solanalabs.com/runtime/programs).

-When developing programs on Solana, you will commonly interact with two native programs, the System Program and the BPF Loader.
+When developing custom programs on Solana, you will commonly interact with two native programs, the System Program and the BPF Loader.

 ### System Program